playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ![A screenshot of the Chrome debugger running the above code](query_selector.png)

 We also have the ability to gain a reference to many elements at once.
-GIven the same HTML document as before, let's say we want to see how many elements have the `bolded` class applied to it.
-We're able to do so using [the `document` `querySelectorAll` method](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).
+Given the same HTML document as before, let's say we want to see how many elements have the `bolded` class applied to it.
+We're able to do so using [the `querySelectorAll` method on the `document`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).

 ```javascript
 const boldedElements = document.querySelectorAll('.bolded');